ja2-stracciatella/ja2-stracciatella/README.md

 ## Latest news

+### 2013-07-28, versioin 0.12.189 has been released

+- Fixed issue #59 (Inventory won't open on strategic screen if using a non-default resolution)
+- Fixed issue #58 (Game crashing while entering some sectors)
+- Fixed issue #57 (Deadlock leads to player turn without reseting the AP)
+- Fixed issue #56 (laptop mode has problems with high resolutions)
+- Fixed issue #53 (crash when saving the game)
+- Fixed issue #52 (High res glitch with merc move menu)
+- Fixed issue #51 (Broken text log after loading a saved game)
+- Fixed issue #47 (High res glitch on loading game)

 ### 2013-04-29, version 0.12.175 has been released

 - On Linux and Mac OS X, SHIFT can be used instead of ALT to move backward